 Gone are the days when businesses and corporations were only limited to their country of origin.
-Today’s world has shrunk to a global village—weaving together different nationalities, cultures and countries and globalization has been the biggest tool in taking business operations across continents.
-Investors in England are funding startups in Netherlands, who work with contractors in Japan and sell to customers in Portugal and Spain.
+Today’s world has shrunk to a global village—weaving together different nationalities, cultures, and countries and globalization has been the biggest tool in taking business operations across continents.
+Investors in England are funding startups in the Netherlands, who work with contractors in Japan and sell to customers in Portugal and Spain.

 Languages such as English, Mandarin, and Russian have dominated the global landscape for as long as we can remember but these might not be the only important languages to see the light of the next century with the surfacing of other languages on the global front.

 The key is to understand which of the languages are the most important and useful ones, which will open pathways for securing the greatest return on investments and which ones will lead the way to the next 50 years.